TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Image.rst

  - :Property: absolute
    :Datatype: boolean

+:aspect:`Description`
-   :Description: Force an absolute URL, including the protocol, domain name and full image path.
+    Force an absolute URL, including the protocol, domain name and full image path.
    :Standard: FALSE
    :Mandatory: No

  - :Property: accesskey
    :Datatype: string

+:aspect:`Description`
-   :Description: Keyboard shortcut to access this element
+    Keyboard shortcut to access this element
    :Standard: Empty string
    :Mandatory: No

  - :Property: additionalAttributes
    :Datatype: array

+:aspect:`Description`
-   :Description: Additional tag attributes.
+    Additional tag attributes.
 They will be added directly to the resulting HTML tag.
    :Standard: NULL
    :Mandatory: No

  - :Property: alt
    :Datatype: string

+:aspect:`Description`
-   :Description: Specifies an alternate text for an image.
+    Specifies an alternate text for an image.
 If the FAL entry has an alternative text, this will be output automatically.
    :Standard: Empty string
    :Mandatory: No

  - :Property: class
    :Datatype: string

+:aspect:`Description`
-   :Description: CSS class(es) for this element
+    CSS class(es) for this element
    :Standard: empty string
    :Mandatory: No

  - :Property: crop
    :Datatype: anySimpleType

+:aspect:`Description`
-   :Description: Overrule cropping of image (setting to FALSE disables the cropping set in FileReference)
+    Overrule cropping of image (setting to FALSE disables the cropping set in FileReference)
    :Standard: NULL
    :Mandatory: No

  - :Property: data
    :Datatype: array

+:aspect:`Description`
-   :Description: Additional data-* attributes.
+    Additional data-* attributes.
 They will each be added with a "data-" prefix.
    :Standard: NULL
    :Mandatory: No

  - :Property: dir
    :Datatype: string

+:aspect:`Description`
-   :Description: Text direction for this HTML element.
+    Text direction for this HTML element.
 Allowed strings: "ltr" (left to right), "rtl" (right to left)
    :Standard: empty string
    :Mandatory: No

  - :Property: height
    :Datatype: string

+:aspect:`Description`
-   :Description: Height of the image.
+    Height of the image.
 This can be a numeric value representing the fixed height of the image in pixels.
 But you can also perform simple calculations by adding "m" or "c" to the value.
 See imgResource.width for possible options.
    :Standard: NULL
    :Mandatory: No

  - :Property: id
    :Datatype: string

+:aspect:`Description`
-   :Description: Unique (in this file) identifier for this HTML element.
+    Unique (in this file) identifier for this HTML element.
    :Standard: empty string
    :Mandatory: No

  - :Property: image
    :Datatype: anySimpleType

+:aspect:`Description`
-   :Description: A FAL object
+    A FAL object
    :Standard: NULL
    :Mandatory: No

  - :Property: ismap
    :Datatype: string

+:aspect:`Description`
-   :Description: Specifies an image as a server-side image-map.
+    Specifies an image as a server-side image-map.
 Rarely used.
 Look at usemap instead
    :Standard: empty string
    :Mandatory: No

  - :Property: lang
    :Datatype: string

+:aspect:`Description`
-   :Description: Language for this element.
+    Language for this element.
 Use short names specified in RFC 1766
    :Standard: empty string
    :Mandatory: No

  - :Property: longdesc
    :Datatype: string

+:aspect:`Description`
-   :Description: Specifies the URL to a document that contains a long description of an image
+    Specifies the URL to a document that contains a long description of an image
    :Standard: empty string
    :Mandatory: No

  - :Property: maxHeight
    :Datatype: integer

+:aspect:`Description`
-   :Description: The maximum height of the generated image
+    The maximum height of the generated image
    :Standard: NULL
    :Mandatory: No

  - :Property: maxWidth
    :Datatype: integer

+:aspect:`Description`
-   :Description: The maximum width of the generated image
+    The maximum width of the generated image
    :Standard: NULL
    :Mandatory: No

  - :Property: minHeight
    :Datatype: integer

+:aspect:`Description`
-   :Description: The minimum height of the generated image
+    The minimum height of the generated image
    :Standard: NULL
    :Mandatory: No

  - :Property: minWidth
    :Datatype: integer

+:aspect:`Description`
-   :Description: The minimum width of the generated image
+    The minimum width of the generated image
    :Standard: NULL
    :Mandatory: No

  - :Property: onclick
    :Datatype: string

+:aspect:`Description`
-   :Description: JavaScript evaluated against the onclick event
+    JavaScript evaluated against the onclick event
    :Standard: empty string
    :Mandatory: No

  - :Property: src
    :Datatype: string

+:aspect:`Description`
-   :Description: A path to a file, a combined FAL identifier or an UID (int).
+    A path to a file, a combined FAL identifier or an UID (int).
 If $treatIdAsReference is set, the integer is considered the uid of the sys_file_reference record.
 Because we're dealing with an IMG_RESOURCE, you can also work with EXT: paths.
 If you already have a FAL object, consider using the $image parameter instead.
    :Standard: NULL